mgidd/ITFnd100-Mod07/docs/index.md

 ```
 #### Listing 3

-I call these functions for pickling and unpickling in the main body of my script (Figure 4).
+I call these functions for pickling and unpickling in the main body of my script (Listing 4).
 ```
 elif menu_choice == 4:  # pickle list to file
     IO.input_file_name()  # gets file name input